hypa-tool/hypa/README.md

 In this case, we start at location 0, with any assignment to the variables (as the formula is `true`).
 If we would, for example, set `(0: (> x y))` the program can start at location 0 with any variable assignment where `x > y`.
 `[step]` defines the transitions of the program.
 Each location is associated with a set of outgoing edges.
 Each edge has the form `(g, [A_1, A_2, ...], [x1 x2 ... | F], t)` where `g` is a guard (an SMT formula over the variables), `A_1, A_2, ...` are assignments to variables (for example `y := (- y 1)` decrements `y` by 1).
-`x1 x2 ...` are program variables that are choose non-deterministically, i.e., they can take on any value (they may therefore *not* appear in the left hand side of any assignment).
+`x1 x2 ...` are program variables that are chosen non-deterministically, i.e., they can take on any value (they may therefore *not* appear on the left-hand side of any assignment).
 `F` is a general formula that specifies further restrictions on the post state (by ranging over primed and unprimed variables).
 For most cases, the additional condition `F` and the non-deterministic variables `x1 x2 ...` are not needed.
 A typical transition thus has the form  `(g, [A_1, A_2, ...], [|], t)`.
-If a variable does not appear on the left-hand-side of any assignment (and not in the list of non-deterministically chosen variables), its value remains unchanged.
+If a variable does not appear on the left-hand side of any assignment (and not in the list of non-deterministically chosen variables), its value remains unchanged.
-Lastly `t` is the target location of that transition.
+Lastly, `t` is the target location of that transition.

 It should be straightforward to map the above STS to the pseudo program.